 How do you do it?

 It’s not difficult at all to stop recommending QuickBooks.
-The question is, when your small business customer needs a solution to help them manage their money, what solution will you recommend?
+When your small business customer needs a solution to help them manage their money, what solution will you recommend?

 Of course, we’re biased, but we’ve spent 9+ years building a solution that helps financial institutions get in sync with their business customers digitally.
 With payments, cash flow management, automated accounting, and more, FINSYNC helps small businesses and their bankers succeed by connecting the small businesses to the financial institutions every day, multiple times per day.
 Here’s how:

-- Your businesses receive the best cash flow management tools that don’t compete with you for deposits or other lines of revenue.
+- Your businesses receive the best cash flow management tools that don’t compete with you for deposits or other revenue lines.

 - You receive non-interest, recurring revenue on FINSYNC’s services.

-- When your businesses need capital, they’re defaulted to your lending team through FINSYNC and your team is provided the tools they need to analyze and fund deals faster.
+- When your businesses need capital, they default to your lending team through FINSYNC, and your team provides the tools they need to analyze and fund deals faster.

 Unlike QuickBooks, we are an all-in-one payments platform that automates accounting and helps businesses manage their cash flow.
-When your customers sync their existing bank accounts to FINSYNC, they are immediately empowered with a better alternative to QuickBooks and the QuickBooks bank account product.
-Now your customers can interact with you and your bank everyday instead of with QuickBooks.
+When your customers sync their existing bank accounts to FINSYNC, they are empowered with a better alternative to QuickBooks and the QuickBooks bank account product.
+Now your customers can interact with you and your bank every day instead of with QuickBooks.

-Schedule a free, no obligation overview of how FINSYNC can help you and your business customers succeed today.
+Schedule a free, no-obligation FINSYNC demo to discover how we can help you and your business succeed today.